dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 all patients will be one year old or older).
 A system for sending the e-mails is described below.

+The server will also have routes that allow physicians to register on the server and provide their contact information.

 Assignment repositories will be hosted in GitHub Classroom.
-See the assignment in Sakai for the link to create a repository.
+See the assignment in Sakai for instructions to create a team repository.

 ## Server Specifications